High Ability Licensure

 Amplify the effectiveness of your teaching

-The High Ability Licensure is a credential that provides educators who are certified to teach in Indiana with the professional preparation to support and serve high ability students in K through grade 12.
-With the online High Ability Licensure program from Purdue University, you can stretch and improve your higher ability students’ talents.
+The High Ability License is a credential that provides educators who are certified to teach in Indiana with the professional preparation to support and serve high ability students in K through grade 12.
+With the online High Ability License addition program from Purdue University, you can stretch and improve your higher ability students’ talents.
 It is a fast-paced way for you to broaden your professional skillset and gives you confidence to meet your students’ needs and to maximize your students’ potential.

-For educators outside of Indiana, the Gifted, Creative, and Talented Studies Certificate Program (GCT) provides professional preparation to support and serve gifted, creative, and talented children and youth.
-Not only can you receive the additional licensure, a graduate certificate is available!
+For educators outside of Indiana, the non-licensure Gifted, Creative, and Talented Studies Graduate Certificate Program provides professional preparation to support and serve gifted, creative, and talented children and youth.

 Purdue quality.
 Flexible schedule.